TT-392/pinetime-bad-apple/README.md

 # Pinetime bad apple
 This repo contains the code to run bad apple on the pinetime.
 It is still a work in progress, I wouldn't recommend trying to run it yet.
-I am gonna be adding some documentation and maybe some binaries in the next week or so.
+I am planning to add some documentation and maybe some binaries in the next week or so.

 ## Compiling
 (this part needs some work)